RuichiXiong/RuichiXiong.github.io/_pages/about.md

 <p>&nbsp;</p>

-Welcome to my website!
 I am a fourth-year Ph.D. candidate in the Economic Analysis and Policy Area of Rotman School of Management, University of Toronto.

 Research interests: Urban, Entrepreneurship, Innovation, Trade, Development.